 Every classroom has a wellbeing area designed to promote positive mental health and to support children to discuss how they are feeling.
 We encourage children to share their worries.
 Each area also has a worry box or worry monster so children are able to voice any worries they may have.
 All wellbeing areas highlight to the children what they can do if they are worried and who they can talk to.
 The following poster is displayed in each area:

 We decided it was key that children feel they are being supported and listened to.
 Thus, the Wellness Team came up with steps children can take if they aren't feeling supported with their worries in school.
-Staff can also identify if a child may need some extra support and ask a member of the Wellness Team to speak to them.
+Staff can also identify if a child may need some extra support.

 Wellness Team and Wellbeing Champions